 The bond claim, also called a Notice of Nonpayment, must include the name and address of the prime contractor, the name and address of the surety, a description of the labor, services and materials provided, a description of the property, the unpaid amount and other information.

-Construction payment bonds can be complex, but an experienced construction law attorney can provide representation and advice.
+Construction payment bonds can be complex, but an experienced construction law attorneys can provide representation and advice.